This downtown eatery should feature on your Cape Town restaurant hit list.

 The industrial-modern space is cool yet cozy, elevated by a curated alternative playlist.
 An entirely exposed kitchen lines one side of the restaurant and a street-facing window lines the other.
 In the kitchen, everything is on display – from ingredients to serveware (even the wines are visible through glass wine fridges); another nudge to the contemporary-cool design.

-Leather booths paired with opposing mid-century modern dining chairs add warmth to the characterful cinder block walls, as do the delicate light fixtures.
-Adele van Heerden’s botanical art (available for purchase) lines the walls, and a bookcase full cookbooks, plants, and other bits and bobs serve as the central visual interest piece.
+A leather couch paired with opposing mid-century modern dining chairs add warmth to the characterful cinder block walls, as do the delicate light fixtures.
+Adele van Heerden’s botanical art (available for purchase) lines the walls, and a bookcase full of cookbooks, plants, and other bits and bobs serve as the central visual interest piece.

 The set-menu dinners remain unknown until you arrive at the restaurant, where the evening’s culinary journey is mapped out on a black board.

 As the age-old adage goes: We eat with our eyes, and nowhere is this more true than here.
 Each of the courses are admiringly presented on lust-worthy dinnerware alongside dainty black and copper cutlery – passionately explained when delivered by Neil, Anouchka, hostess Deanna (Neil’s wife) or your knowledgeable waiter.

 In conjunction with the communality of the open kitchen, and the fanfare with which the dishes are presented and served.
 Dinner at Belly of the Beast is much more than a meal, it’s gastronomic experience of the highest standard.

 For R599 per person, you’re treated to a number of excellent courses, as well as bread service, a (life-changing) palette cleanser à la Anouchka, and an after-dessert delight (“a last hoorah”, as Neil calls it).